lsst-dm/dmtn-256/index.rst

 About this report
 -----------------

-This technical note objective is to report the resuls of a run of a recent version of the AP pipeline using the HSC "DIA Sprint" dataset.
+This technical note objective is to report the results of a run of a recent version of the AP pipeline using the HSC "DIA Sprint" dataset.

 The dataset is described in :ref:`2021 diffim sprint <section-dataset>`.

-The objectives were made explicit in a series of JIRA tickets, stating multiple tasks and a final ticket asking for this present report, that rounds up the analysis and extracts final conclusions in order to plan future developments on `ip_diffim` and it's corresponant testing.
+The objectives were made explicit in a series of JIRA tickets, stating multiple tasks and a final ticket asking for this present report, that rounds up the analysis and extracts final conclusions in order to plan future developments on `ip_diffim` and it's correspondent testing.

  - `DM-37957`_ (default mode processing)
  - `DM-37958`_ (default run analysis)